zama-ai/concrete/docs/compilation/statistics.md

 ## Tags

-Circuit analysis also considers [tags](../core-features/tagging.md)!
+You can also use tags to analyze specific sections of your circuit.
+See more detailed explanation in [tags documentation](../core-features/tagging.md).

-Imagine you have a neural network with 10 layers, each of them tagged.
-You can easily see the number of additions and multiplications required for matrix multiplications per layer:
+Imagine you have a neural network with 10 layers, each of them tagged, you can easily see the number of additions and multiplications required for matrix multiplications per layer:

 ```
 Statistics